Jason-cs18/ml-engineer/docs/source/index.rst

-Welcome to mle documentation!
+Welcome to MLE documentation!
 ===================================

-**MLE** (machine learning engineer) is a personal knowledge base for machine learning engineers.
+**MLE** is a personal knowledge base for machine learning engineers.

 Contents
 --------